gagop/slowclap/README.md

     .AddVariant("RedButton", 50)
     .AddVariant("BlueButton", 50);

-// All the variants should sum up to 100%.
+// The first argument is the name of the variant, and the second represents the weight.
 // Based on this setting, we can control the probability of each variant occurring in the calculations.

 // Perform random assignment